near/nearcore/CONTRIBUTING.md

 ### After the PR is submitted

 1. We have a CI process configured to run all the sanity tests on each PR.
 If the CI fails on your PR, you need to fix it before it will be reviewed.
 2. Once the CI passes, you should expect the first feedback to appear within one business day.
-   One code owner (chosen in a round robin order for the codeowner list) will first review your pull request.
-   They may re-assign the pull request to another person if they feel that they don't have sufficient expertise to review the pull request.
-   The reviewers will review your tests, and make sure that they can convince themselves the test coverage is adequate before they even look into the change, so make sure you tested all the corner cases.
-   If you would like to request review from a specific review, feel free to do so [through the github UI](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review).
+Please see [code review process](code review process) for how we conduct code reviews.
 3. When all the comments have been addressed and all the reviewers are satisfied, they will approve your PR.
 You can now add the `S-automerge` label on it to instruct Github to merge the PR.

 ## Proposing new ideas and features